 Ambassador Watson undoubtedly heard how comfortable Toon was with the press and it reminded me of when Ambassador Payton was replaced by Ambassador Hoffacker during my tour in Cameroon.
-The one came from outside the Foreign Service and the next was a career man.
+One came from outside the Foreign Service and the next was a career man.
 I wondered "how can this new guy replace his predecessor?"
 In fact, he didn't try to replace; he went about doing what he knew how to do best.

 By the same token, I don't think Ambassador Watson felt he was trying to replace Toon.
 He was going to come out and do what he knew how to do best but dealing with the press was not what he knew how to do best.
 He was always uneasy and his DCM, Mark Garrison, and his political counselor, Bob German, shared that uneasiness and so it was like walking on eggshells when we dealt with the American press.
 We tried some of the Friday afternoon background briefings but that was trying to do what your predecessor was comfortable doing and Ambassador Watson was not comfortable doing that.
-I have example after example where it was a very awkward relationship, complicated of course by the fact we quickly went from relatively good times to relatively bad times.
+I can think of example after example where it was a very awkward relationship, complicated of course by the fact we quickly went from relatively good times to relatively bad times.

 Just one more anecdote about Ambassador Toon that is too good and too memorable for me not to mention.
 Besides the snack bar farewell, there was another more formal affair at Spaso House.
 But the best farewell for Ambassador Toon was hosted by a correspondent named Ed Stevens.
-Ed Stevens won a Pulitzer Prize with the Christian Science Monitor in1950 but by 1979, he was a character nobody fully understood.
+Ed Stevens won a Pulitzer Prize with the Christian Science Monitor in 1950 but by 1979, he was a character nobody fully understood.
 He was probably in his 70s then.
-He was afflicted by a physical problem where his head hung down.
+He was afflicted by a physical problem where his head hung down on his chest.
 He couldn't stand erect.
 He and his wife Nina had a lovely, multi-story home in central Moscow that was full of icons.
-Ed hosted a party for just the American press corps.
-I was invited along with my wife to say farewell to Ambassador Toon.
+Ed hosted a party for only the American press corps.
+Bobbi and I were invited along with all the American journalists to say farewell to Ambassador Toon.